aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 51-75  | See around corners/obstacles                                                            |
 | 76-95  | Distance between points is distorted, taking more (1-3)/less (4-6) time to move between |
 | 96-100 | Gravity is non-standard                                                                 |

+Increased/decreased vision.
+Objects appear either closer or farther away than they are, with a multiplier of (1-3) 25%, (4-5) 50%, or (6) 100%.
+Those unused to the effect suffer a penalty equal to –1/–2/–5 to attack rolls.

+Increased/decreased sounds.
+Sound travels strangely here.
+Those unfamiliar with the effect suffer a penalty to surprise rolls equal to (1-3) –1, (4-5) –2, or (6) –3, or an equivalent penalty to actions that depend on sound (such as Move Silently).
+Those familiar with the effect gain an equivalent positive modifier, if applicable.

+See around corners/obstacles.
+Light bends weirdly here.
+Those familiar with the effect can ignore any cover that targets may have, or can use the twisting geometries to hide in plain sight: (1-3) +1, (4-5) +2, or (6) +4 bonus to missile attacks to hit targets behind cover, or an equivalent penalty to such attacks made against one under this effect.

+Distance is Distorted.
+The spatial relationship between any two points is distorted and malleable.
+Those familiar with the terrain can move between points easily, while those unfamiliar with this effect find it takes longer to reach their destination.
+There are two effects of this:

+Those familiar with the area have their base movement increased by (1-3) 10’, (4-5) 20’, or (60) 30’.
+Those unfamiliar have their movement rate reduced by the same amount (to a minimum of 0’ per round).

+However, there is a 1 in 6 chance that those familiar with the area can actually travel between the warp and weft of space and time, teleporting (1-3) 30’, (4-5) 60’, or (6) 90’ in any direction in lieu of their normal movement.
+This movement is instantaneous and allows them to move in any direction they can see.

+Gravity is Distorted

+Gravity does not function as normal.
+It is either (1-3) stronger than normal, (4-6) weaker than normal, or (7- 8) non-existent.
+The following conditions apply: (1-3) #1, (4-5) #1 and #2, or (6) #1, #2, and #3.

+1. Movement rates are either increased (for weaker gravity) or decreased (for stronger gravity).
+Rates are modified by (1-3) 10’, (4-5) 20’, or (6) 30’.

+2. Missile ranges are modified by (1-3) 25%, (4-5) 50%, or (6) 75%.

+3. Movement is either more or less exhausting.
+Characters can travel (1-3) 25%, (4-5) 50%, or (6) 75% longer/less than normal before needing to rest.

+If gravity is non-existent, characters, and all unattached objects, “fall” 1d6×10’ into the air, and are only capable of movement through flight, pushing off nearby objects, etc.

+##### 11.7.2.
+Travel

+There’s a portal of some kind within the area, one that leads to (1-5) another place on the same plane, (6-9) another plane, (10-11) another time, or (12) another place and time.
+The portal is (1-4) two-way or (5-6) one-way.

+The portal is a . . .
+(1-3) physical doorway or structure that one steps through, (4-5) a road or course that one has to traverse, or (6) a seamless transition.

+The portal (1-2) functions continuously, (3-4) functions only at a given time or event, or (5-6) can only be opened by magic (spell, ritual, item, etc.).

+There’s a 1-2 in 6 chance that one can glean localized clues about where the portal leads.
+Additionally, there’s a 1 in 6 chance that features from the connected location bleed through into the area: if the portal leads to the elemental plane of fire, for instance, the area surrounding the portal may be hotter than normal.

+##### 11.7.3.
+Time

+Time is funny in these parts.
+In the area affected by the feature, time is (1-3) slower or (4-6) faster relative to the surrounding area.
+There’s only a 1 in 6 chance the change is imperceptible and easy to enter.
+Otherwise, the change is noticeable and difficult to enter, requiring (1-2) an item, (3- 4) a spell or ritual, (5-6) or a supreme force of will (roll equal to or under Charisma on 4d6) in order to enter the zone.

+Inside, time passes either slower or faster at the following rate: (1-3) x5, (4-5) x10, or (6) x100.

+There’s a 1 in 6 chance that the magical effect will actually transport the adventurers through time, to the (1-2) past, (3- 4) future, or (5-6) an alternate timeline of their present world.

+There’s a 1-5 in 6 chance they will be able to get back to their real time by (1-3) retracing their steps, (4-5) performing a task, or (6) resorting to powerful magics or an item.

+Magical Feature Example.
+Subhex 0303 has a magical feature.
+The 1d100 result is a 17, indicating a “Flora and Fauna” magical effect.
+Referring to that section, the initial result is a “6”, meaning that just plants are affected.

+Some more rolls are made:

+-   􏰀  The magical effect covers a total of 9 subhexes.

+-   􏰀  It affects a small number of plants: 550, to be precise.

+-   􏰀  They’re mobile, moving by traveling on their root system, and do so to get more sunlight.

+-   􏰀  Their movement is subtle, though, and unlikely to be noticed immediately.

+    􏰀The plants are not sentient, moving in much the same way that a sunflower tracks the sun’s passage through the sky.

+    The same technique is used to determine the area affected as is used to place terrain changes.
+Our first d6 roll is a 3, meaning the next hex to be affected is 0304, then 0205, and so forth, until the entire area affected is determined.
+On the map the area is drawn out in red.